Inclusion in Action

 Our Directors Committee – the firm's highest policy making body – is 44 percent diverse, based on race, ethnicity, sexual orientation, gender or veteran status

 Ten of our U.S. offices – Austin, Boston, Houston, Los Angeles, Miami, New York, Portland, San Francisco and Tallahassee – are led by diverse Executive Partners

-Rating on corporate policies and practices related to LGBTQ workplace equality
+on report measuring corporate policies and practices related to LGBTQ+ workplace equality

 Firm ranked first for Hispanic partners in the 2021 Diversity Scorecard